flyacts/eslint-config/README.md

 You have to know wich rule you want to disable and you have to look up *how* to disable it.

-For example, if you want to disable the mandatory [header](https://github.com/Stuk/eslint-plugin-header) and the [strict boolean check](https://github.com/typescript-eslint/typescript-eslint/blob/master/packages/eslint-plugin/docs/rules/strict-boolean-expressions.md) you would modify your root `.eslintrc.json` as follows:
+For example, if you want to disable the mandatory [header](https://github.com/Stuk/eslint-plugin-header) rule you would modify your root `.eslintrc.json` as follows:

 ```json
 {